 Drying time

-If we were comparing oil-based polyurethanes or water-based polyurethanes from all over the market, this would be higher than the price.
+If we were comparing oil- or water-based polyurethanes from all over the market, this would be higher than the price.

-But when you are comparing the best of the best, there really isn’t much to evaluate here.
+But there isn’t much to evaluate when comparing the best of the best.
 All of them deliver exceptional drying and curing time.

 General Finishes has a slight advantage because it can be dry in as little as an hour, but so can the Minwax.
-However, even the slowest of the bunch can be ready for a recoat in three hours, which will still allow you to apply three coats in one day.
+However, even the slowest of the bunch can be ready for a recoat in three hours, allowing you to apply three coats in one day.

 Ease of application